avery-gfs/projects/sample-plan.md

 **What are your non-goals for the project? (problems you aren't going to worry about solving)**

 I won't worry about avoiding infinite loops in the search algorithm.
-I'll make sure that the stations I include in the network don't form any loops that the search algorithm would have do deal with
+I'll make sure that the stations I include in the network don't form any loops that the search algorithm would have to deal with.

 **What can we do to keep adding to the project once the initial work is complete?**